 You knew it.
 I ignored it.

 What happened to us?
 How did we get so bitter?
 What turn in the road should we have taken?

 Look at the pieces.
 The shards.
 The sum total of our labor.
 What do we do with the pieces?
 Do we leave them?
 If we do, it doesn’t seem right.
 This world doesn’t seem right.
 We leave a mess behind, and this is how it ends.

 If I see you again in the next one, smile for me, so I will know that you remember.

 Execution of Nevada State Prisoner 7847 on August 21, 1961.

-He had always imagined himself to be more than he was because no one else imagined he could be anything.
+He had always imagined himself to be more than he was because no one else imagined he could be anything at all.
 The worst of him was expected.
 That’s how he was raised.
 That’s what he became.
 The worst of what was to be expected.

-When he was a boy, he buried a cast-iron toy soldier out back of his grandmother’s house.
+When he was a boy, he buried a cast-iron, toy soldier out back of his guardian’s house.
 He wondered if it was still there; if anyone would find it, if it would be forgotten.
-He was going to be like that soldier soon enough.
+He was going to be like that soldier, soon enough.
 Would he be forgotten?
 He didn’t want to be forgotten.
 That was worse than dying.
 He’d been forgotten his whole life.
 Until now.

-Of where he was going, he could think of no one, but daydreamed of distant family members that would gather, smile from their souls, and then a grandfatherly man with a strong arm would reach out to take his hand, and pull him in.
+Of where he was going, he could think of no one, but daydreamed of distant family members who would gather, smile from their souls, and then a grandfatherly gentleman with a strong arm would reach out to take his hand, and pull him close.